 In 2011, Shenzhen hosted the Summer Universiade.

-Xi Jinping took office as general secretary on 15 November 2012.
+Xi Jinping took office as the general secretary of the CCP on 15 November 2012.

 According to SIPRI, China's military spending from 2012 to 2021 averaged US$215 billion per year or 1.7 per cent of GDP.